Planning Your Palo Alto Networks Prisma MVE Deployment

 What if I need more MVE capacity in the future?

-You have a couple of options:
+You have these options:

 You can adjust the Megaport Internet bandwidth at any time without having to tear down the virtual machine.